This recipe for keto cream cheese pound cake is a favorite in the ketogenic community, and dare I say; it’s for good reason.

 Do you know that this recipe also inspired a Keto Cream Cheese Almond Flour Bread?
 It makes the perfect white loaf bread option.

 Keto Pound Cake Recipe

-Keto baking was a bit of a nightmare at the beginning for this girl.
+Keto baking was a bit of a nightmare at the beginning.
 More than a few times, I would have my dear hubby walk into the kitchen and say “I thought I smelled something baking”?

 They were so bad that I made sure to toss the evidence before anyone could request a taste.

-Well, in our family that was me.
+Well, in our family, that was me.
 And it was a badge I wore proudly.
-I say that to say, that I wasn’t going to risk the scorn of the family by not rising to the occasion now that keto had become a lifestyle for us.
+I say that to say that I wasn’t going to risk the scorn of the family by not rising to the occasion now that keto had become a lifestyle for us.

-LOL, I know this sounds dramatic but you don’t know how spoiled I had my family with my baking.
+LOL, I know this sounds dramatic, but you don’t know how spoiled I had my family with my baking.

 I must admit that I still craved the oohs and aahs that my traditional baking used to bring.

 And I remember at the beginning being begged to bring back my old family favorites.
-“Tia (auntie) can you just make us one last regular batch of your chocolate chip cookies”?
+Tia (auntie) can you just make us one last regular batch of your chocolate chip cookies?